Gayety Comedies

-George Ovey and Lillian Brion featured in several.
-Brion had previously acted in Vogue Comedies.
+George Ovey and Lillian Biron featured in several.
+Biron had previously acted in Vogue Comedies.
 Billy Bletcher and Vera Reynolds were added to keep up with production demand.

+Gayety Studios advertised itself as producing a one-reel comedy once a week.
+The content was promoted as "polite slapstick."

+The New England territorial sales were handled by the American Feature Film Company.
+In western Pennsylvania and West Virginia, they were overseen by The Quality Film Company.
+The Electric Theatre Supply Company handled the film rights in the majority of Mid-Atlantic states, and the Southeastern United States were managed by the E and H Film Distributing Company.

 The production company was active in 1919 and 1920.